lolzballs/vex-uniflash-linux/README.md

-Very crude bodge for uniflash to work on Linux, using usb4java
+Very crude bodge for uniflash Vex Cortex direct tether to work on Linux, using usb4java

 Probably violated some license by reverse engineering some stuff